do-jonathan4/lfz-m2/guides/after-each-exercise.md

 To turn in your solution, you'll commit your changes, push them to GitHub, and submit a Pull Request.
 If you get stuck while committing or pushing your work, be sure to notify an instructor right away.

-1. In your terminal, navigate to **the root** of your `lfz-mod-2-lessons` directory.
+1. In your `lfz-dev` environment terminal, navigate to **the root** of your `lfz-mod-2-lessons` directory.
 You can verify your current location with the `pwd` command.
 It should output something like:
     ```bash
     /Users/your-username/lfz/lfz-mod-2-lessons
     ```